That’s why I’ve come up with numerous examples to illustrate the varieties of diction and how it can enhance your writing.

 What is the Purpose of Diction?

-Diction is choosing your words with care to direct a story, establish a background, or set a tone.
+Diction is choosing a specific word with care to direct a story, establish a background, or set a tone.

 A presidential speech will almost always have a formal tone.